History of Krafton in Timeline

 June 2018: Bluehole Acquires Delusion Studio

-November 2018: Krafton Inc. Created
+November 2018: Krafton Inc. Creation

-In November 2018 Krafton Inc. was created to serve as the parent company for Bluehole and its subsidiaries.
+In November 2018, Krafton Inc. was created to serve as the parent company for Bluehole and its subsidiaries.

-November 2018: Subsidiaries Reorganized
+November 2018: Subsidiaries Reorganization

 2018: Bluehole Pnix Renamed Pnix

-In March 2019, Brendan "PlayerUnknown" Greene left the Seoul offices of PUBG Corporation to lead a new subsidiary, PUBG Special Projects, at the Amsterdam office, later renamed to PUBG Productions.
+In March 2019, Brendan Greene left the Seoul offices of PUBG Corporation to lead a new subsidiary, PUBG Special Projects, at the Amsterdam office, later renamed to PUBG Productions.

 June 2019: Striking Distance Studio Opened

-September 2020: En Masse Entertainment Shut Down
+September 2020: En Masse Entertainment Announces Shutdown

 September 2020: PUBG Mobile Banned in India

-November 2020: Krafton Participates in G-Star 2020
+November 2020: Krafton to Participate in G-Star 2020

-December 2020: PUBG Corporation Merged into Krafton
+December 2020: PUBG Corporation Merged into PUBG Studios

 In December 2020, Krafton fully merged PUBG Corporation into their internal studio system, rebranding the team as PUBG Studios.

-2020: Delusion Merged to form RisingWings
+2020: Delusion Merged with Pnix to Form RisingWings

-2020: Squall Shut Down
+2020: Squall Shut Down by Krafton

 In 2020, Squall was shut down by Krafton after internal conflicts.